gaze-meets-ml/gaze_ml_2022/index.md

 navigation_weight: 1
 ---

-<h2>We are excited to host the first ever Gaze Meets ML workshop in conjunction with Neurips 2022</h2>
+<h2>We are excited to host the first-ever Gaze Meets ML workshop in conjunction with Neurips 2022</h2>

 <!-- Heading -->
 <h1>About</h1>